 "Later."
-She sat tip, brushing her hair out of her face.
+She sat up, brushing her hair out of her face.
 It had dried into a mass of curls that she obviously had no control over without a hot iron.
+"I'm starving."
+"We've got food."
+"Real food?
+Or seal blubber?"
+"Probably both."
 She stood and stretched, and Bo was reaching for her again, his hands on her waist before she realized it and scrambled back.
 "No!
 Food!"
 She headed off to the bathroom.
 "I'll be out in a minute."
 Less than that, as she shot back out again.
 "Oh, my God."
+"What's wrong?"
+"We left the shower on."
+"That's not good for the town water supply."
 "Thanks, Mr. Helpful."
 She went back into the bathroom, closing the door behind her.
 Bo dragged himself off the floor, stopping to pick up the empty packets and used condoms he'd tossed around like some heathen, since he assumed all heathens were messy.
 Unwilling to use the kitchen trash for his used condoms, he walked outside naked to drop them in the big cans his uncle had behind the house.
-That done, lie headed back inside, guessing that the weather was probably a negative twenty Fahrenheit.
+That done, he headed back inside, guessing that the weather was probably a negative twenty Fahrenheit.
 Weather that was not for the weak or the felines.
 Once in the house, he closed the back door and headed to the dining room, passing the living room.
 That's when he stopped and walked back.
-Blayne had on one of his high school hockey jerseys and nothing else. [&]quot;I'm starving." [&]quot;We've got food." [&]quot;Real food?
-Or seal blubber?" [&]quot;Probably both." [&]quot;What's wrong?" [&]quot;We left the shower on." -That's not good for the town water supply. " Although she didn't need much else since it went past her knees.
+Blayne had on one of his high school hockey jerseys and nothing else.
+Although she didn't need much else since it went past her knees.
 She'd found his uncle's CD collection.
 What Bo used to call his "subversive music pile" for no other reason than it pissed the old bastard off.
 She'd put on some French alternative band singing about Tokyo and was dancing around his uncle's living room like she hadn't just spent the last two hours with Bo buried either cock first or head first in her lap.
 Where she got all that energy from, he'd never know.
 "Come on," she said, jumping up onto one of the couches.
 "Dance with me."
-"I thought you were hungry. " " I'm never too hungry to dance to pretentious French music!"
+"I thought you were hungry."
+"I'm never too hungry to dance to pretentious French music!"
 And only Blayne could make a compliment out of an insult.
 "I can't dance to this," Bo told her, walking across the room.